Thilakraj1998/Project-List/Spam Moderation/README.md

 ### Implement

-* Implement and train Comment Moderation Model in python using AI/ML technique.
+* Implement and train Spam Classification Model in python using AI/ML technique.
-* Implemented Model should be able to classify comment properly.
+* Implemented Model should be able to classify Spam properly.
 * Implementated Model should be easy to integrate with restful API frameworks.

 ### Usage